 Misuse of alcohol irritates the intestines.
 This causes intestinal malabsorption of nutrients and malnutrition.

 Heart and Circulation

 Cardiovascular disease and high blood pressure are caused/exacerbated by alcohol use.
 Alcoholics are at increased risk of coronary artery disease, heart attacks, and congestive heart failure.
-Adverse circulatory effects also result in increased risk of strokes.
+Adverse circulatory effects also result in an increased risk of strokes.

-Mouth, Throat and Larynx
+Mouth, Throat, and Larynx

-The first point of contact when drinking, the risk factors for mouth cancers include: tobacco use, heavy alcohol use, and a weakened immune system.
+The first point of contact when drinking, the risk factors for mouth cancers include tobacco use, heavy alcohol use, and a weakened immune system.
 Those who smoke and drink are at higher risk for this type of cancer.
 Alcohol weakens your immune system.
 Alcohol increases the risk of head and neck, and esophageal cancers.

 Lungs and Breathing

 Alcohol is a respiratory depressant.
 Heavy use impairs the lungs and their immune response.
-As a result, it can greatly increase the risk of pulmonary conditions, and contribute to aspiration events which lead to pneumonia.
+As a result, it can greatly increase the risk of pulmonary conditions and contribute to aspiration events which lead to pneumonia.